oceanprotocol/docs/discover/faq.md

 Yes.
 Ocean Protocol understands that some data is too sensitive to be shared — potentially due to GDPR or other reasons.
 For these types of datasets, we offer a unique service called [compute-to-data](../developers/compute-to-data/README.md).
 This enables you to monetize the dataset that sits behind a firewall without ever revealing the raw data to the consumer.
 For example, researchers and data scientists pay to run their algorithms on the data set, and the computation is performed behind a firewall; all the researchers or data scientists receive is the results generated by their algorithm.

+(this question should also be removed as it is well documented in the C2D docs)
 </details>

 <details>